michelle-miller/conversation/logs_oview.md

     ![Time period control](images/oview-time2.png)

    A week always runs from Monday through Sunday.
+This means that the selection "This week" means displays data since the start of the previous Monday, which may not be a full week.
+Likewise, the selections "Past 2 weeks" and "Past 3 weeks", may display a partial current week plus one or two previous weeks.
 Use a custom range if you want to filter by different start and end dates for a week or month, such as a week that runs from Thursday to the following Wednesday, or a month that begins on any date other than the first.
 If the last interval of the selected date range is incomplete, the graph will show as a dotted line.

     ![Incomplete interval](images/oview-dotted.png)